holochain/docs-pages/src/pages/glossary.md

 A history of events or [state transitions](#state-transition).
 In [distributed ledger technology](#distributed-ledger-technology-dlt), ledgers are usually stored as [hash chains](#hash-chain), such as a Holochain [agent](#agent)'s [source chain](#source-chain).

+#### Lightweight consensus

+An informal term for a Holochain application pattern in which the ownership of scarce resources are tracked and protected from conflicting ownership claims by establishing a set of trusted nodes as [M-of-N signers](#m-of-n-signing), a majority of whom witness every [countersigned](#countersigned) transaction.

 #### Link

 A piece of [metadata](#metadata) connecting one [address](#address) on the [DHT](#distributed-hash-table-dht) to another.
 Each link has a [tag](#link-tag) for storing arbitrary content and is stored in the DHT at its [base](#link-base)'s [address](#address).